ImangazalievM/material-prefs/README.md

 }
 ```

-### Custom pref item
+### Custom preference item

-To create custom pref item you have to do 3 steps:
+To create custom preference item you have to do 3 steps:

 **Step 1:**
 Create preference view class inherited from `PreferenceView` or `BasePreferenceView`.

-If your view inherited from `BasePreferenceView` you have to implement `getValueView` method:
+If your view inherited from `BasePreferenceView` you have to implement `createValueView` method:

 ```kotlin
 class MyPreferenceView(